Skip to content

 After a desktop study and visual inspection, AMK advised that the building was likely to be below 34% of New Building Standard (NBS).
 AMK were subsequently engaged to complete design work to bring the building up to >67% NBS.

 Drawings were completed, a building consent exemption was applied for and granted, and a tender process completed.
-3 tenders were received from local contractors, all within 10-15%, and a preferred contractor has been selected.
+3 tenders were received from local contractors, all within 10-15%, and MOORE was selected as the preferred contractor.

 What next?